 Brookings Institution/U.S. Census Bureau

-Businesses looking to reach this group can utilize the Dataman Group New Mover list, and select New Movers into their markets by age.
+Millennials are definitely a force to be reckoned with.
+For that reason, businesses looking to reach this group can utilize the Dataman Group New Mover list, and select New Movers into their markets by age.